paoloriccardi/paoloriccardi.github.io/_posts/2021-05-01-dijkstra-algorithm-2.md

 In the [first part]({% post_url 2021-04-30-dijkstra-algorithm-1 %}){:target="_blank"} of this article we covered the preliminary to present the Dijkstra Algorithm.

-We anticipated that the algorithm is a Greedy algorithm, which means it makes decision based on the local optimum, it picks the most promising alternative at every step.
+We introduced the so called *greedy choice* or greedy heuristic*, that brings the algorithm to makes decisions based on local optimums, picking up the most promising alternative at every step.

-We then saw a way to represent an undirected, non-negatively weighted, Graph with some added functionalities that will be useful for the algorithm.
+We also saw a way to represent an undirected, non-negatively weighted, Graph with some added functionalities that will be useful for the algorithm.

+Now we are ready to go... almost.

 ##### The Priority Queue